- You should also look at implementing more efficient packaging solutions to reduce the amount of waste that’s coming in

 Organizing and streamlining your operations through warehouse management software is one of the best investments you can make.
-Warehouse management systems (WMS) are sophisticated software platforms giving you an all-in-one way to view and organize all of the day-to-day operations of your warehouse, from layout to pick order to inbound and outbound shipments.
-WMS platforms also make it easy to track KPIs in real time and generate reports to give you vital insights.
+Warehouse management systems (WMS) are sophisticated software platforms giving you an all-in-one way to view and organize all of the day-to-day operations of your warehouse, from layout to picking orders to inbound and outbound shipments.
+WMS platforms also make it easy to track KPIs in real-time and generate reports to give you vital insights.

 3. Mezzanine Storage

 Storage space is a constant concern for many warehouses, so it’s important to make sure you’re maximizing the utility of what you already have.
 Besides building your shelving higher, adding mezzanine storage is another good option to consider.
 Mezzanine storage is a platform built above your current space, adding a whole new “floor” to your warehouse.

 Numerous mezzanine storage designs are available, including free-standing models and models that are supported by existing racks but provide greater utility than simply building up shelving.
 It’s a particularly good option if you have goods that aren’t picked by forklift, and it also allows you to maximize your space by putting storage over non-storage areas if you choose a free-standing design.

 4. Shelf Storage Optimization